stevengharris/NSXcode/README.md

 Clone the [node-swift](https://github.com/kabiroberai/node-swift) repo locally.
 You should use a local copy because at this time, node-swift from npm is out of date, per [this issue](https://github.com/kabiroberai/node-swift/issues/13).

 The Swift entry points you expose to Node.js *cannot* reside in source files that import or depend on UI modules - SwiftUI, UIKit, or AppKit.
 If you want to expose entry points in an existing project that includes UI, you should start by factoring-out a separate library without UI dependencies which you can then have your existing project depend on and import.
-In the SwiftUI example here, `MyProduct`, the `ContentView` displays "Hello, world!" using a `MyModel` struct that is build in the `MyProductLib` framework that `MyProduct` depends on.
+In the SwiftUI example here, `MyProduct`, the `ContentView` displays "Hello, world!" using a `MyModel` struct that is built in the `MyProductLib` framework that `MyProduct` depends on.

 ## Do You Need Restricted Entitlements?

 Your project may require capabilities/entitlements that are only available with a provisioning profile.
 For example, iCloud access is only available with entitlements that are in turn tied to your provisioning profile.
-The entire concept of restricted entitlements applies to an app bundle, but here we are building a Node module.
-Unless you have the ability to embed node.js itself into an app bundle that has the proper entitlements, *you won't be able to invoke Swift code that requires entitlements from within the Node module*.
+The entire concept of restricted entitlements applies to an app bundle, but here we are building a Node module. *You won't be able to execute Swift code that requires entitlements using NodeSwift*.
 To work around this limitation, you can access these kinds of functions from a CLI that you embed in an app bundle.
 We will discuss how to do that in a [separate section](#accessing-swift-code-requiring-restricted-entitlements) below.

-## MyProject Build Targets Without Restricted Entitlements
+## Builds Without Restricted Entitlements

 `MyProject` contains two build targets that are free of the complications of restricted entitlements:

 1. `MyProduct`: This target is used as the simplest baseline, an example of an existing Xcode project.
-It is the equivalent of the standard Xcode-produced target for a SwiftUI app (although everything here applies to any UI dependent app).
+It is the equivalent of the standard Xcode-produced target for a SwiftUI app (although everything here applies to any UI-dependent app).
 The target was modified to remove the App Sandbox capability.
 Note the Hardened Runtime capability default was left in place.
 The "Hello, world!" string is returned from `MyModel` which is built as part of `MyProductLib` target.

 2. `MyProductLib`: This builds the framework that both `MyProduct` and the Node module depend on.
 Note that `MyProductLib` has no dependency on NodeSwift.
 It is just a way to:

         * Factor-out non-UI code containing functions/methods we want to expose to Node.js.
-        * Define a Package.swift that can be identified as a package dependency when we build the Node module separately.
+        * Define a `Package.swift` that can be identified as a package dependency when we build the Node module separately.

-In addition to these two normal Xcode build targets, we use a `MyProductNS` directory used to build the Node module.
-This is the equivalent of the example in the node-swift repository, but it exposes an entry point in MyProductLib to Node.js.
-(Note also that MyProductLib includes a [post-build step](#automating-node-module-builds) to automate the Node module build process.)
+In addition to these two normal Xcode build targets, we use a `MyProductNS` directory to build the Node module.
+This is the equivalent of the [example](https://github.com/kabiroberai/node-swift/tree/main/example) in the node-swift repository, but it exposes an entry point in MyProductLib to Node.js.
+(Note also that MyProductLib Build Phases include a [Run Script to automate](#automating-node-module-builds) the Node module build process.)

 ### Setting Up MyProductNS To Build The Node Module

+The NodeSwift build process and the definition of the entry points that are exposed to Node.js are defined in the `MyProductNS` directory.
 The following steps were required to set up the `MyProductNS` directory in a way that can build the Node module and make it easy to iterate with changes in the Xcode project.

-1. Add a `package.json` modeled on the one in the [node-swift example](https://github.com/kabiroberai/node-swift/tree/main/example).
+1. Add a `package.json` modeled on the one in the NodeSwift  [example](https://github.com/kabiroberai/node-swift/tree/main/example).
 You can leave the dependencies section empty initially.

 2. Install `node-swift` as a dependency using `npm install <relative path to the node-swift repo you cloned>`.
 This creates a symlink in your `node_modules` directory and updates the dependencies section of `package.json`.

 3. Set up a `Package.swift` that can be used by the NodeSwift build process.
 The `Package.swift` here references the `MyProjectLib` package as a dependency, the same one the `MyProject` app depends on.
-Make sure `Package.swift` opens and resolves its dependencies correctly, since the node-swift build uses `Package.swift` (along with `package.json`) to build `Module.node`, the Node module.
+Make sure `Package.swift` opens and resolves its dependencies correctly, since the NodeSwift build uses `Package.swift` (along with `package.json`) to build the Node module (`Module.node`) and the dynamic library it uses (`libNodeAPI.dylib`).
 If you open Xcode on `Package.swift`, you should be able to build the `MyProductNS` library target, but this is not particularly useful.

 4. In the Sources used by your `Package.swift`, define your NodeSwift module exports, the entry points on the Swift side that can be exposed to Node.js.
 Reminder: The Swift entry points *cannot* reside in source files that import or depend on UI modules - SwiftUI, UIKit, or AppKit.
 In our example, the Node module exports reference code in `MyProductLib`, so the `MyProductLib` Swift module has to be imported.